CodoPixel/JSTable/README.md

 ```
 var table = new JSTable({
     orientation: 'horizontal', // 'vertical' or 'horizontal', 'horizontal' is the default value
-    parent: '#container', // the query selector of the parent
+    parent: '#container', // the query selector of the parent, by default: document.body
     title: 'A weird test', // the title of the table
     titlePos: 'top', // the position of the title
     cells: // the cells to put inside the table